-Citrix SD-WAN Orchestrator service allows you to configure the appliance settings, at the site level and push it to the remote appliances.
+Citrix SD-WAN Orchestrator for On-premises allows you to configure the appliance settings, at the site level and push it to the remote appliances.

 You can configure the user, network adapters, NetFlow, AppFlow, SNMP, Fallback configuration, and Purge flow settings.